merspieler/irc-skill/README.md

   * `port`: The used port.
   * `ssl`: If SSL should be used (can be `True` or `False`)
   * `server-password`: The password for the server. **Note** This is only needed for password protected servers.
 For user password, see below.
-* Proxy
+* Proxy (Only socks proxys are supported)
   * `proxy`: The proxy adress.
 If empty, no proxy is used.
   * `proxy-port`: The port of the proxy.
-  * `proxy-user`: The user to authentificate with. _Only needed if athentification is required for the proxy._
+  * `proxy-user`: The user to authentificate with. _Only needed if authentification is required for the proxy._
   * `proxy-passwd`: The password to authentificate with.
 * User
   * `user`: The username.